 The Oxford Online Placement Test has been developed to measure test takers’ communicative language ability so that the scores from the test can be used to make accurate placement decisions in a language programme.

 The validation process for the design phase of the Oxford Online Placement Test began with an extensive programme of research.
-The initial phases involved an analysis to determine what content might need to appear on the test from A1 to C2.
+The initial phases involved an analysis to determine what content might need to appear on the test.
 Further item and test analyses were performed based on a pretesting stage that involved approximately 10,000 students from 42 countries.
+This ensured that the test is both appropriate and fair for test takers from different ethnic, cultural and linguistic backgrounds.
 In examining claims of the quality of the test, the statistical characteristics of the items, the measures, and the pretest forms were investigated from a number of approaches.
 You can find more information on reliability and validity in the papers by Alastair Pollitt and Professor James Purpura.